tinymachines3d/klipper_canbus/quick_setup.md

     ![image](https://user-images.githubusercontent.com/28379694/199145395-ea3565e4-12d2-4ce8-8413-8ad766936b28.png)

-    If all is well you now have a klipper firmware on your SHT.
+    If everything worked properly, klipper is on the toolboard!

     To verify this you can query the canbus uuid with